waynegramlich/Fab/docs/Fab.md

    bash miniforge.sh -b -p $HOME/miniconda
    # Do not do the init step, since it modifies your `~/.bashrc`.

-   # Each time you want to activate miniconda, doe the following command:
+   # Each time you want to activate miniconda, do the following command:
    source $HOME/miniconda/bin/activate
-   # The  miniconda/ directory is now ~407M.
+   # By the way, the  miniconda/ directory is pretty big right now (~407M.)
+   # It will get much larger belows.
    ```

 3. Create cadquery-dev and install CadQuery from master: